EMIL@CPM

 Emergence In the Loop: simulating the two way dynamics of norm innovation

 The Centre for Policy is a partner in a new EU 6F project lead by Rosaria Conte at CNR-ISTC in Rome.
-There is not yet a central web page for this but will be soon.
-The CPM is currently offering 2 PhD studentships under this project.
+This Project lasted from Sept 2006 to November 2009.
+It lead the last, summative, work package.

 The central project website is at: http://emil.istc.cnr.it